postmanlabs/labs-docs/v6/postman/sending_api_requests/proxy.md

 This article describes how to configure the proxy settings in Postman to direct all requests made in the Postman app to route through a proxy server.
 This is different from [capturing network traffic](/docs/postman/sending_api_requests/capturing_http_requests/) with the built-in proxy which allows Postman to intercept network traffic.

 Postman's native apps for Mac, Windows, and Linux support configuring proxies.
-You can either specify to use a **custom proxy** or to use the **system proxy** defined in the operating system.
+You can either specify to use a custom **Global proxy** or to use the **system proxy** defined in the operating system.

 Use the **Global proxy** if all of your applications need to use the same proxy.
 Turn **Global proxy** _on_ if you want to direct the requests from Postman go through a custom proxy server.
 Turning it off will direct the requests to not use the proxy server.